koesterlab/koesterlab.github.io/README.md

-# The Köster lab at University of Duisburg-Essen

 The Köster lab is focused on reproducible data analysis, algorithm engineering and Bayesian statistics in Bioinformatics.
 It will **begin its work in August 2017**.